lucas-diedrich/alphapept-website/README.md

-# alpha-ρ Website
+# alphapept Website

-**This is a work-in-progress, the preliminary name is alpha-ρ (_pronounced: alphapro_)**
+**This is a work-in-progress, the preliminary name is alphapept (_pronounced: alphapro_)**

-This repository contains the source code for the alpha-ρ proteomics software ecosystem website, built with [Hugo](https://gohugo.io/) and the [PaperMod](https://github.com/adityatelange/hugo-PaperMod) theme.
+This repository contains the source code for the alphapept proteomics software ecosystem website, built with [Hugo](https://gohugo.io/) and the [PaperMod](https://github.com/adityatelange/hugo-PaperMod) theme.

 ## 🌐 Live Site